 The featured photo of this article is from the famous “Angelina Jolie tree” in Angkor, Cambodia.

 “Based on the popular video game series, Tomb Raider features the adventures of Lara Croft an antiquities hunter-for-hire.
 She travels to exotic locales in search of treasures and artifacts in the catacombs of ancient tombs and ruins remaining from age-old empires.
 A female Indiana Jones, Croft’s expeditions are always chock full of action, danger, intrigue, suspense and her omnipresent knack for defying death in tight outfits.”
 (Source)

 Action and adventure: The intellectually challenging movies

 Here’s a group of films with a heavier intellectual foundation.
 The movies, and the books they may be based upon, can be interpreted on several layers.
-At least this is the case with the river and jungle movies, which my Freudian professor of literature used to relate to the female womb.
+This is the case with the river and jungle movies.
+I recall that my Freudian professor of literature used to relate them to the female womb.

 Apocalypse Now (1979)

 “Vietnam, 1969.
 Burnt out Special Forces officer Captain Willard is sent into the jungle with top-secret orders to find and kill renegade Colonel Kurtz who has set up his own army within the jungle.
 As Willard descends into the jungle, he is slowly over taken by the jungle’s mesmerizing powers and battles the insanity which surrounds him.
 His boat crew succumbs to drugs and is slowly killed off one by one.
 As Willard continues his journey he becomes more and more like the man he was sent to kill.”
 (Source)